-Devon Aire Elementary School will rank at or above the 90th percentile statewide in the ROI Index of value and cost effectiveness of its programs.
+Devon Aire K-8 Center will rank at or above the 92nd percentile statewide in the ROI Index of value and cost effectiveness of its programs.

-The most recent data supplied from the FLDOE indicates that in 2003, Devon Aire Elementary ranked at the 91st percentile on the State of Florida ROI Index.
+The most recent data supplied from the FLDOE indicates that for the school year 2004-05, Devon Aire K-8 Center ranked at the 88th percentile on the State of Florida ROI Index.

-Devon Aire Elemenatry School will maintain or improve its ranking on the State of Florida ROI Index publication from the 91 percentile in 2003 to the 92 percentile on the next publication of the Index.
+Devon Aire K-8 Center will maintain or improve its ranking on the State of Florida ROI Index publication from the 91 percentile in 2003 to the 92 percentile on the next publication of the Index.